enigma-yang/yDB/README.md

 ###GOALS AND DELIVERABLES
-Our goal is to implement a high performance and scalable in-memory database using RTM technique.
+Our goal is to implement a high-performance and scalable in-memory database using RTM technique.

 For the functionality, we would like to make it able to run TPC-C benchmark or YCSB benchmark.
 We are going to use B-tree based index and not going to implement hashtable based index.
 Due to the time pressure, we are not going to support the durability.